What is a Take-Out Lender?

 A take-out lender is a lender whose loan replaces another loan.

 Let's say Company XYZ is a real estate development company.
 It owns a piece of land at a busy intersection and decides to build a huge apartment complex on the site.

-Take-out lenders are financial institutions willing to make long-term, usually on .
-The real difference between them and any other , however, is that take-out lenders usually want interest payments as well as a portion of any on the when it is eventually sold.
-In our example, if Company XYZ sells the apartment building, it might have to give Bank B a percentage of the difference between the construction cost and the price.
-In some cases, the take-out lender might want a cut of the produced by the (in our example, the rents).
+Take-out lenders are financial institutions willing to make long-term loans, usually on real property.
+The real difference between them and any other lender, however, is that take-out lenders usually want interest payments as well as a portion of any capital gains on the collateral when it is eventually sold.
+In our example, if Company XYZ sells the apartment building, it might have to give Bank B a percentage of the difference between the construction cost and the sale price.
+In some cases, the take-out lender might want a cut of the income produced by the real estate (in our example, the rents).